swannodette/swannodette.github.com/_posts/2013-03-25-stlc-redux---part-ii.md

 [nominal logic programming](http://arxiv.org/abs/cs/0609062) was stellar but I think it may have seemed a bit too far into the deep end for some of the attendees.
 In this post I'd like to explain some of the interesting bits of her talk at a much slower pace.
-I hope by the end that you see that nominal logic programming is really a simple idea in the end.
+I hope you'll see that nominal logic programming is really a simple idea in the end.

 Whether we know it or not, when we use a functional programming language we benefit heavily from the formalism of the lambda calculus